mlc/certs-to-acm/README.md

 `node-letsencrypt-lambda` documentation.

 Copy `serverless.yml.example` to `serverless.yml`, and fill in the IAM role and SNS topic ARNs you generated above.
+Set the `stage` to be the same as the `s3-folder` from `node-letsencrypt-lambda`.

 (Probably you want to put this script and all related resources in the `us-east-1` region, as required for ACM certificates which will be used with